pellux-network/EDxDC/README.md

 Seamlessly reads Elite Dangerous journal data and presents real-time system, planet, cargo, and other information on your Saitek/Logitech X52 Pro Multi-Function Display.

+> [!IMPORTANT]
-> **INFO:** _This software only works with the Saitek/Logitech X52 Pro.
+> _This software only works with the Saitek/Logitech X52 Pro.
 The standard X52 HOTAS does not support third-party software for the MFD._

 ※_Development is ongoing.
 See the [changelog](https://github.com/pellux-network/EDxDC/blob/master/CHANGELOG.md) for details on recent fixes and features._